-- Admissible Evidence Except as noted below, any relevant evidence may be admitted for consideration by the Hearing Officer.
+- a.
+Admissible Evidence Except as noted below, any relevant evidence may be admitted for consideration by the Hearing Officer.
 For this purpose, "relevant evidence" is any evidence (or a question seeking evidence) that, in the discretion of the Hearing Officer, makes the truth of a material fact more or less probable. - b.
-Prior Sexual History / Rape Shield Questions and evidence about the Complainant'ssexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the Complainant's prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or if the questions and evidence concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent. - c.
-Testimony from an Expert Witness is only admissible as set forth in Appendix B to the Interim Sexual Misconduct Policy.
-Per Appendix B: - i.
-If an Expert Witness is not available to testify at the live hearing and/or does not testify when called to testify at the live hearing, the Hearing Officer may not consider any prior statement, testimony, or written report submitted by the Expert Witness in reaching a determination regarding responsibility. - ii.
-Except as specified below, the testimony of an Expert Witness may not exceed the scope of the written report, previously submitted by the Expert Witness.
-The Hearing Officer has sole discretion to determine whether testimony is within the scope of the written report and the Hearing Officer may strike and/or disregard any testimony, where necessary.
-The Hearing Officer may choose to permit Expert Witness testimony that exceeds the scope of the written report if the Hearing Officer determines that such testimony is necessary to rebut the testimony of another witness. - d.
+Prior Sexual History / Rape Shield Questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the Complainant's prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or if the questions and evidence concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent.

+Testimony from an Expert Witness is only admissible as set forth in Appendix B to the Discriminatory and Sexual Misconduct Policy.

+- c.
 The Hearing Officer will provide an explanation for any evidence excluded under Section 5a, 5b, or 5c.
 Such explanation may be provided orally during the course of the hearing or in writing in response to a request filed under to Section 6.
-The Hearing Officer's decisions on relevance at the hearing are not subject to further objection or argument at the hearing.

-- e.
-Excepted as noted below regarding oral testimony and rebuttal evidence, all evidence that may be used at the hearing must be made accessible to both the Complainant and the Respondent prior to the hearing and available at the hearing.
-Any new evidence that was not contained in the Investigative Report or otherwise collected during the investigation must be submitted to the Process Coordinator no later than seven (7) days prior to the dateof the hearing.
-The Process Coordinator will review any new evidence with the Title IX Coordinator, who will have discretion to remand the case back to the Investigator for further investigation or to permit the evidence to be considered in the hearing subject to a determination of admissibility by the Hearing Officer under Sections 5a and 5b. - f.
+The Hearing Officer's decisions on relevance at the hearing are not subject to further objection or argument at the hearing. - d.
+Except as noted below regarding oral testimony and rebuttal evidence, all evidence that may be used at the hearing must be made accessible to both the Complainant and the Respondent prior to the hearing and available at the hearing.
+Any new evidence that was not contained in the Investigative Report or otherwise collected during the investigation must be submitted to the Process Coordinator no later than seven (7) days prior to the date of the hearing.
+The Process Coordinator will review any new evidence with the Title IX Coordinator, who will have discretion to remand the case back to the Investigator for further investigation or to permit the evidence to be considered in the hearing subject to a determination of admissibility by the Hearing Officer under Sections 5a and 5b. - e.
 With the exception of (i) oral testimony and (ii) evidence necessary to rebut oral testimony, any new evidence that is presented on the day of the hearing that has not previously been made available to the parties may only be admitted at the discretion of the Hearing Officer.